 Sarah’s record-breaking feat and her perseverance continue to inspire us and many other through-hikers on The Great Trail.
-Relive her experiences by visiting her blog.

 Photo: 500 Days in the Wild

 Sarah hasn’t been the only determined trailblazer either!
 Filmmaker Dianne Whelan has been on the Trail since 2015, and has faced her fair share of challenges along the way.
 In November 2017, she was completing a canoeing section with a friend near Kenora, when the lake between them and the next section of the Trail froze solid.
-“The night before it was a beautiful moon and I was looking out over the water and I could see these thin, almost like pieces of Saran wrap, floating out on the water,” Whelan told CBC at the time.
+“The night before it was a beautiful moon and I was looking out over the water and I could see these thin pieces, almost like Saran wrap, floating out on the water,” Whelan told CBC at the time.
 “And the next morning, not 10 hours later, the whole thing was solid ice.”

 Whelan and her friend started bushwhacking, and later called for help with her GPS phone after four days in the bush.
 But Dianne doesn’t intend to slow down following her unplanned adventure in the northern Ontario wilderness.
-“I’ve been faithful to every kilometre of this trail since I left Newfoundland two-and-a-half years ago and I intend to do every single one of them,” she said.
+“I’ve been faithful to every kilometre of the Trail since I left Newfoundland two-and-a-half years ago and I intend to do every single one of them,” she said.
 Stay up to date with Dianne’s adventure by following 500 Days in the Wild.